harshp814/Unity-Space-Shooter-Tutorial/README.md

 # Unity-Space-Shooter-Tutorial

-Made this game by following a tutorial in Unity 5 to teach myself Unity. :)
+Made this game using Unity 5 (2019) by following a tutorial, to teach myself Unity. :)